Mhatre-99/Churn-rate/README.md

-# Churn-rate
-The data is of a fintech company which provides a subscription product to it's users, which allows them to manage their bank accounts.
-I've used the data to identify users who are likely to cancel their subscription.
-Also find some useful insights about the customers.
-I've used Logistic regression for prediciting whether the customer will churn.
+The objective of the project is to perform churn prediction analysis based on set of independant variables.
+The data is of a Fintech company which provides a subscription product to their users and also allows them to manage their bank accounts.
+In this notebook, we have used Logistic Regression to build a model and predict the churning rate of customers.
+We will also identify the users who are likely to cancel their subscription and also gain insights about the same.
+Therefore, this project intends to understand the variables that can help the company work on customer retention and set up a targeted strategy for the same.